ietf-gitwg/using-github/draft-ietf-git-using-github.md

 labels of `design` and `editorial` are used to represent this distinction.

 An issue labeled as `design` has or might have a substantive effect on a document.
-For protocol specifications, a `design` issue usually affects implementations or interoperability requirements.
+For protocol specifications, a `design` issue is one that might affect implementations or interoperability requirements.
+A document that is intended to be informational might use the `design` label to discuss issues that could substantiually affect the meaning of the document.
 Addressing a `design` issue ultimately requires Working Group consensus, even if the resolution is to make no change.

 An issue labeled as `editorial` has no substantive effect on a document, except to the extent that addressing the issue might make understanding the